Protect Your Eyes During Sports

 Common and Possible Eye Injuries You Can Get During Sports

 Eye injuries most commonly occur from a lack of proper preparation and safety equipment.
-Listed below are the most common and possible eye injuries you can get during sports.
+Listed below are the most common and possible eye injuries you can get during sports:

 This kind of eye injury is something that cuts into the athlete’s eye.
 Compared to the other eye injuries we have on the list, penetration is less common.
-Damage typically ranges from mild to moderate depending on the sport and the object that penetrates the eye (during contact sports this is most typically a fingernail).
+Damage typically ranges from mild to moderate depending on the sport and the object that penetrates the eye (during contact sports, this is most typically a fingernail).
 Protecting your eyes during sports is necessary to prevent this injury from happening.

-Of all the eye injuries we have on the list, this is the most common and potentially, the most harmful.
+Of all the eye injuries we have on the list, this is the most common and, potentially, the most harmful.
 Blunt trauma involves the athlete’s eye being struck by an object such as a bat, elbow or ball.
 The harm damage to the eyes will depend on the level of the force, as well as the offending object.

-All these eye injuries – mild or major – can be prevented with protective eyewear.
+All of these eye injuries – mild or major – can be prevented with protective eyewear.
 No matter how intense the game is, protecting your eyes during sports is important to both your health and enjoyment.
 If you have healthy eyes, you can give the best performance.